Clean Code

 main()

-$ pylint bad_pylint.py
+$ python -m pylint bad_pylint.py

 ************* Module bad_example